stratisproject/lss-ejector/docs/README.md

 ## Create new Validator Keys

 As part of the Masternode Staking setup, the protocol requires that the contract address is defined as the withdrawal address for your validator keys.
-This enables the protocol to manage the exiting and withdrawal of mSTRAX.
+This enables the protocol to manage the exiting and withdrawal of STRAX when converting mSTRAX back to STRAX.

 ### Step 1